-Although our clients' securities are registered in our name at the relevant CSD, we hold them on behalf of our clients, who are considered as a matter of law to have a beneficial proprietary interest in those securities.
-This is in addition to any contractual right a client may have against us to have the securities delivered to them.
+Although our clients' securities are registered in our name at the relevant CSD, we hold them on behalf of our clients, who are considered as a matter of law to have a proprietary interest in those securities.
+This is in addition to any contractual right clients may have against us to have the securities delivered to them.